courtois-neuromod/cneuromod_extract_tseries/docs/parcellations.rst

 Individual grey matter masks warped to MNI space are also available under ``atlases/tpl-MNI152NLin2009cAsym/tpl-MNI152NLin2009cAsym_sub-*_res-func_label-GM_desc-fromFS_dseg.nii.gz``

+Individual 10k-parcel parcellations performed with the Ward parcellation within this grey matter mask in MNI space also provides features that cover the entire brain at a resolution that is lower than EPI voxels.
+Each 10k parcel is nested within the Schaefer18_1000Parcels7Networks parcel with which is shares the most voxels, for a nested hierarchical parcellation.
+Note however that some unassigned parcels fall within the cerebellum or subcortical grey matter structures, regions not covered by the Schaefer parcellation. \
+e.g., ``atlases/tpl-MNI152NLin2009cAsym/tpl-MNI152NLin2009cAsym_sub-*_res-func_atlas-Ward_desc-10k_dseg.nii.gz``

 **Language ROI masks (n=8) from Mariya Toneva and Leila Wehbe**